SuperManito/LinuxMirrors/docs/other/index.en.md

           --branch centos \
           --branch-version 9
         ```
-        > This option can be used to control the compatibility of the installed software packages (applicable only to Red Hat-based operating systems).
-For details, refer to the integer representing the version number in the subdirectory of the corresponding repository.
+        > This option can be used to control the compatibility of the installed software package (only applicable to Red Hat operating systems).
+For details, see the path name (positive integer) representing the version number in the corresponding warehouse directory.

     - #### Specify Docker Engine Installation Version

         When specifying a version, the "install latest" option is ignored.
-Format: `major.minor.patch`, e.g., `27.4.1`.
+Format: `major.minor.patch`, e.g., `28.4.1`.

         ``` { .bash .no-copy }
-        bash <(curl -sSL https://linuxmirrors.cn/docker.sh) --designated-version 27.0.0
+        bash <(curl -sSL https://linuxmirrors.cn/docker.sh) --designated-version 28.0.0
         ```
         > If the specified version does not exist or is not supported on your system, the script will report an error and exit.